 You can always find Jennifer in the Emmaus shop where she happy to help clients with instrument rentals and sales.
 She is also responsible for the shop's marketing, purchasing and accounting departments.
 Jennifer is a proud mom of two girls who loves photography, cooking, DIY makeovers, and interior design.

 Sasha is the shop's mascot.
-She is a twelve year old cockapoo who loves to greet our clients.
+She is a thirteen year old cockapoo who loves to greet our clients.
 She is often mistaken for a mini golden doodle due to her large size for her breed.
-Sasha loves the snow, play fetch and go hiking.
+Sasha loves the snow, playing fetch and hiking.
 She will work for treats and loves when you sit on the floor with her and rub her belly.
 She may also bring you her tennis ball or squeaky toy and ask you to play with her.
 Sasha is the passenger on school road runs and has been coming to the shop since she was a puppy.
 She is accustomed to many visitors each day and gets tired from her duties so she takes a long, afternoon nap.
-In this photo, Sasha is accompanied by the Montero's girls who also play the violin.
+If you prefer not to see Sasha during your visit, please let us know and she will take a rest in one of our many instrument rooms.
+In this photo, Sasha is accompanied by the Montero's daughters who are also musicians.